Best AI agencies in 2026: what makes them different

 Do the best AI agencies use their own tools?

 Yes.
-The agencies worth hiring use AI systems inside their own operations: assigning tasks, flagging slow jobs, booking discovery calls.
+The agencies worth hiring run AI systems inside their own operations: assigning tasks, flagging slow jobs, booking discovery calls.
 An agency that sells AI implementation but does not run AI internally has a credibility problem you do not want to inherit.
+Ask them to show you one workflow they automated for themselves, and watch how specific the answer is.

 What do the best AI agencies charge?